SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/getting_started.md

     <b>Installing your own software</b>
   </summary>

 > Researchers are encouraged to install any software, libraries, and packages necessary for their work.
 Consult the software's documentation on how to install from source or with pre-built binaries.
 Additionally, for a more controlled and portable computing environment, consider using a [Singularity container](https://singularity.hpcng.org/user-docs/master/) for your software builds.
+Singularity containers can be requested to be built by ITS Cyberinfrastructure team by contacting its-cluster-support@siue.edu.
 >
 > For more information on installing software, see the [Software and Programming user guides](user_guides/software_and_programming/README.md).